scribble_wobble_nietzsche_color_quote_final

 A dancing writer?
 An intellectual circus artist?
 Revolva is always a bit surprised—that other folks are so surprised.
 Musicality, timing, voice and character are basic building blocks of writing and performing, and over the years, Revolva’s pursuit of both has deepened her understanding of each.

-Under her daytime alias, Revolva has written for national mags, an alt newsweekly, non-profit/activist endeavors, and big-name clients such as EA Games.
-In 2006, she left her hometown—Detroit, MI—when she beat out hundreds of other applicants to become one of six graduate students chosen to attend University of Oregon’s MFA Fiction program.
+Under her daytime alias, Revolva has written for a national labor union, national mags, an alt newsweekly, non-profit/activist endeavors, and big-name clients .
+In 2006, she left her home in Metro Detroit, Michigan when she beat out hundreds of other applicants to become one of six graduate students chosen to attend University of Oregon’s MFA Fiction program.

 She exited the program, stage left, after a year, when her gigs picked up.
-The decision was a no-brainer, however, as she already had one Master’s degree in English Literature (Wayne State University), as well as a BA in Creative Writing (University of Michigan).
+The decision was a no-brainer, however, as she already had one Master’s degree in English literature and creative writing (Wayne State University, Detroit), as well as a BA in creative writing (University of Michigan, Ann Arbor).
 Too many advanced degrees are redundant, and reading words such as “hegemony” and “didactic” repeatedly can really bite into rehearsal time.

 Living the good word

-These days, Revolva balances working the stage, with working the page—touring and performing, laptop in tow, often writing for clients along the way.
-She’s also developed her own cult following as a blogger, garnering over a million hits for this piece on paying artists and nearly 40,000 hits for her post “Do you have a job?”
-She even caused other professional hoop artists to cite her in their official bios when her blog’s parody “Revolvies” annual hula hoop awards posts really took off.
+These days, Revolva balances working the stage, with working the page—touring and performing, laptop in tow, writing along the way.
+She’s even gone viral as a blogger, garnering more than a million views for this piece on paying artists and nearly 40,000 views for her post “Do you have a job?”

 Fusing the scribble with the wobble, in the classroom